 Establish regular feeding habits (bottle feeding and breastfeeding).

 During this time, the first tooth should appear.
-Consult the pediatric dentist for an exam as soon as the first tooth comes in, but no later than the child's first birthday.
+Consult the pediatric dentist for an exam as soon as the first tooth comes in, but no later than your child's first birthday.

 Brush teeth after each feeding and at bedtime with a small, soft-bristled brush.
 Use a very small amount of fluoride toothpaste, about the size of a grain of rice.